lgibelli/singularity-docs/index.rst

     $ singularity <command> --help
     $ singularity <command> -h

-| Users can also or for an internal module called an .
+| Users can also `write help docs specific to a container <#writehelpdocs>`_ or for an internal module called an .
 If those help
   docs exist for a particular container, you can view them like so.

 ::